About Waldorf Education

 Through the content and process of the lessons, a reverence for life and the natural world is cultivated.
 Fine and applied arts, traditional crafts, storytelling, music, and drama provide essential pathways for holistic learning, enlivening a comprehensive curriculum which includes language arts, math, science, history, music, foreign languages, fine art, movement education, and handwork.
 Teachers are given very wide latitude in using various teaching methods and educational tools at their disposal.
 Academic freedom is a hallmark of Steiner schools so much so that they are also commonly described as “faculty-run schools.”

-What is the difference between a Waldorf school and a Steiner school?
+What is the difference between a Waldorf School and a Steiner School?

 There is no difference.
 The very first Steiner school was named the independent Waldorf School (Die Freie Waldorfschule).
 This explains the interchangeable use of the terms “Waldorf school” and “Steiner school.”